Hectoribus/Hectoribus/README.md

 ### Hi there 👋

-- 📚 I’m a robotics student at UC3M
+- 📚 I’m a PhD student at NTU
-- 🔎 My current work is on path planning and AVs
+- 🔎 My current work is on RL, Human-in-the-loop and AVs
 - 📫 How to reach me: chetorsv@gmail.com